Carlos Gracie Jr.

 Ulpiano works hard every day striving to improve his teaching skills, his students’ Jiu Jitsu knowledge, as well as continuously improving his own knowledge and skill and training and competing as much as possible.
 Furthermore, he is a certified International Brazilian Jiu Jitsu Federation referee and has served as referee in countless IBJJF tournaments, including some widely watched finals.

 He also enjoys training Muai-Thai, Boxing, MMA, and wrestling in his free time.
-Malachias recently won a King of the Cage MMA Fight in 2009 submitting his opponent just 42 seconds into the first round.
-He takes pride in spreading the knowledge of Brazilian Jiu Jitsu to anyone interested, hoping it will bring them as much happiness and fulfillment in their life as it has for him.
+Malachias tried his hand in a professional MMA Fight in 2009 submitting his opponent just 42 seconds into the first round.
+Hes has taken pride in spreading the knowledge of Brazilian Jiu Jitsu to anyone interested, hoping it will bring them as much happiness and fulfillment in their life as it has for him.